suzannejmatthews/PDC-Unplugged/content/activities/CardSorting.md

 6\.
 Implement a parallel divide-and-conquer (and/or graph algorithm) and empirically measure its performance relative to its sequential analog.

+### Parallel Architecture

+1\.
+Explain the differences between shared and distributed memory.
+[Familiarity] [Core-Tier2]

+8\.
+Describe the key performance challenges in different memory and distributed system topologies.
+[Familiarity]

 ### Parallel Performance (Elective)